Ledragon/pi-vision-histogram/symbol-porting-guide.md

 CS.symbolCatalog.register(definition);
 ```

-In order to port over all the metadata, we need to add these information into an element of the `symbols` property in `ExtensionLibrary` class in `module.ts`.
+To port all the metadata to PI Vision 4, you need to add this information into an element of the `symbols` property in `ExtensionLibrary` class in the `module.ts` file.

 ```typescript
 export class ExtensionLibrary extends NgExtensionLibrary {